fly-apps/laravel-dictaphone/README.md

 6. To accommodate more than one server/Fly Machine, Redis can be used to manage connections across these nodes.
 This is [readily accommodated](https://laravel.com/docs/11.x/reverb#scaling) by Reverb, simply set the `REVERB_SCALING_ENABLED=true`

+### TLDR;important setups needed:

+Two processes need to be running to allow the broadcast setup of this repository.
+A running queue worker, and a running Reverb server:
+1. php artisan queue:work
+2. php artisan reverb:start
+When running alongside a Laravel Fly app, the two processes above can be configured as Fly Processes.
+[See ref here!](https://fly.io/docs/laravel/the-basics/cron-and-queues/#queue-worker)

 ## Laravel Echo: Creating long-running websocket connection